adamenger/locksmith/README.md

 ## Teams

 In order to get your teams keys, you need to know the Team ID.
 There's another script in this repo called `get-teams.go`.
-Build it with `go build get-teams.go` and use it to get the ID of your team.:wq
+Build it with `go build get-teams.go` and use it to get the ID of your team.